 It’s virtually unnoticeable while playing it and the ending is deeply satisfying so it doesn’t detract much from the experience.
 But when you look back on the plot pacing long after the closing credits, it does leave you wondering where the second act went.
 If you ignore the final conclusion to the game, only a few tangible plot points occur across an awful lot of playing hours.

 Additionally however, that’s about all the playing hours you’ll have with it because the replayability factor is low.
 Other than to try out the novel 1999 mode and to look for the little easter eggs you might have missed the first time round, it’s a game you’ll probably only play through twice at most.
-It’s nothing like other games, like how the Cyberpunk 2077 Street Cred system can keep you engaged for multiple playthroughs on its own.

 The lack of multiplayer, while intentional on the part of Irrational, also prevents this from being a game you’ll be playing months after completing it for the first time.